smile-plzz/-Bangladesh-Constitution-RAG-System/README.md

 - `bdlaws.jsonl`: The raw, line-delimited JSON output from the crawler.
 - `bdlaws.parquet`: The final, chunked, and processed data ready for the RAG pipeline.
 - `src/`: Contains the Node.js-based RAG pipeline.
-  - `rag.js`: The core RAG logic, including embedding generation and querying.
+  - `rag.js`: The core RAG logic, including embedding generation (multilingual), querying and answer composition.
-  - `setup-db.js`: A script to set up the vector database.
+  - `setup-db.js`: A script to set up the vector database (batched upserts).
-  - `query.js`: A script to query the RAG system.
+  - `query.js`: A script to query the RAG system (supports `--lang=bn`).
   - `fetch-sections.js`: Fetch sections for a given act (e.g., `/sections/383`) and write JSONL.
   - `fetch-constitution.js`: Discover the Constitution act via API and write all its sections as JSONL.
+- `scripts/`: Helper scripts
+  - `start-chroma.ps1`: Start a local Chroma server (Docker or Python CLI).
+  - `healthcheck.ps1`: Check the server heartbeat.
 - `data/`: Directory for storing data.

 ## Data Acquisition